breatheco-de/content/src/content/lesson/[draft]context-api.md

   }
 }

-// Start your app with the ThemeProvider component
-// and then add as many Consumers as you like const App = () => (<ThemeProvider>
+// Step 4: Start your app with the ThemeProvider component const App = () => (<ThemeProvider>
     <GlobalContext.Consumer>
 	    {context => <div>